X

 Keith Gumbinger

-The Federal Reserve took a second step along its new policy road today, lowering the federal funds rate by another 25 basis points (0.25%), putting the key monetary policy tool at its lowest level since February 2023.
-While the Fed's quasi-official outlook is still that lower rates are likely to be lower, the central bank provided no specific forward guidance about policy changes today.
+The Federal Reserve took another step along its new policy road today, lowering the federal funds rate by another 25 basis points (0.25%), putting the key monetary policy tool at its lowest level since December 2022.
+While the Fed's quasi-official outlook is still that rates are likely to be lower in the future, it appears that the speed of cuts in rates can be expected to slow.

 What the Fed said about current risks